OCHHQ/secure_pass_platform/secure_password_sharing-frontend/README.md

 # Secure Password Sharing Frontend

 This is the frontend for the Secure Password Sharing platform.
-It provides a user-friendly interface for securely sharing passwords.
+It provides a user-friendly interface for securely managing and sharing passwords.

 ## Table of Contents